CS3099JH2017/cs3099jh/protocols/csv.md

 ML should expect to deal with CSVs of this format, and BE should only pass CSVs of this format to ML.
 If any other format is passed to ML, it is valid behaviour to throw an error.

-Example of a vlid record:
+Example of a valid record:
 ```testing, "1, \"quoted\"", help \"me\"```